 Penwith · TR19

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Just in Penwith, that work is shaped by the place itself — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and Wesleyan chapels and chapel conversions.
+The way we approach extension in St Just in Penwith starts with a measured walk-round — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward modern AONB-sensitive replacement dwellings and Wesleyan chapels and chapel conversions.

 • Conservation Area